Taneemkibria/Milestone-Project-1/README.md

     1. As a Returning Visitor, I want to find information about the pricing, opening hours and classes.

         1. The pricing can be found through scrolling down on the home page and is under the clear heading 'Pricing'.
         2. Information on the classes can be found by scrolling down on the home page under the heading 'classes' where a little insight is given.
+There is a learn more button that links to the classes page.
 More information on the classes can be found on the classes page which is in the navbar.
         3. Opening hours are 24/7 which can be seen first thing on the home page on the hero image.
 If this were to be missed by the user they can contact the company through various means on the contact us page.

     2. As a Returning Visitor, I want to find the location of the gym.